Demodularization can help control technical debt

 A pole full of wires.
 Technical debt is everywhere.

 The policy implications of these properties of MPrin can be profound.
-First, spontaneous change in MPrin implies a need for investments in market and technological intelligence.
-The intelligence of greatest value focuses specifically on potential effects on technical debt.
-Second, existing technical debt can lead to creating new instances of that debt or other debts.
-We can limit this “contagion” if we know what kinds of technical debt are most likely to exhibit this phenomenon.
-Finally, the difficulty of projecting MPrin implies that typical reliance on analytical modeling of enterprise asset evolution in preference to human judgment might be unwise.
+The possibility of spontaneous change in MPrin implies a need for investments in market and technological intelligence focused specifically on potential effects on technical debt.
+Moreover, existing technical debt can cause the creation of new instances of that debt or other debts.
+This “contagion” implies a need for awareness of what kinds of technical debt are most likely to exhibit this phenomenon.
+Finally, the difficulty of projecting MPrin implies that typical reliance on analytical modeling of enterprise asset evolution in preference to human judgment may be misplaced.
 A wiser course might be investment in employee retention programs focused on the individuals who can provide the necessary wisdom.

 This is just a sketch of the problems policymakers confront when dealing with the properties of MPrin.
 I’ll be addressing them in more detail in future posts.